 The old adage of, “You can’t tell a book by its cover,” might actually be passé in this digital age.
 The book cover is all anyone is initially exposed to when browsing through books in bookstores and online – although online you get reviews as well.
 The cover design must draw in a potential reader’s eye.
 It must stand out from the huge volume of titles on the same “shelf” competing for attention.
 It must be compelling enough to make that prospect want to “pull it off the shelf” and look what the back cover has to offer.
 Color, design, title, imagery, and layout all have to work together to achieve this first step towards the ultimate objective – a sale.

 For this reason, we chose to kick off our marketing campaign with a Book Cover Poll.
-For my latest book (The Butterfly Effect) we designed a number of potential cover options, which included several title variations.
+For The Butterfly Effect we designed a number of potential cover options, which included several title variations.
 We put these into a web poll and asked everyone we knew to make their selection.
 We then also put the word out on several social media sites, some of which generated interesting discussions.
 The question we posed was “Which cover would make you want to pick up the book?”

 The Back Cover

 The back cover is equally, if not more important than the front.
 What is written here must entice the reader to want to read the book enough to purchase it.
 It needs to tempt the reader, give him or her just enough of an insight into the plot to want to bring the book home.

 We did another poll for the back cover, though here it was the text (and text layout) that we were targeting.
 The question we asked here was “Which cover would make you want to buy the book?”